pure4j/pure4j/docs/topx.md

 Ok, so pure functional code is thread-safe, and there is no shared state.
 This means you can scale to your heart's content without running into issues.
 Nice.

-### 8. No Hiesenbugs
+### 8. No Heisenbugs

-> In computer programming jargon, a heisenbug is a software bug that seems to disappear or alter its behavior when one attempts to study it.
+> In computer programming jargon, a Heisenbug is a software bug that seems to disappear or alter its behavior when one attempts to study it.

 From [Hiesenbug](https://en.wikipedia.org/wiki/Heisenbug)